 - Serve them in a bowl with the toppings of your choice.

-Cooking time is different for each one: it depends of the size of pancake, temperature you’re using, material of your cooking pan and stove.
+Cooking time can vary: it depends of the size of pancake, temperature you’re using, material of your cooking pan and stove.
 It should be about 1 minute to 1 and a half minute, but monitor your pancakes and the signs they’re ready to be flipped.

-Brown Sugar: you can use light or dark brown sugar, or substitute for plain white sugar, Swerve or any similar sweetener;
+- Brown Sugar: you can use light or dark brown sugar, granulate sugar or your choice of sweetener.